Well, really, there are LOTS of reasons, but for brevity: here are just 3 reasons your teens will like Psych on their transcripts!

 Help for homeschool mom:

 Due to popular demand we’ve created a suggested syllabus that you can adapt to your homeschool high schooler’s needs.
-Download the PDF today.
+It is absolutely free!
+Our gift to you and your homeschool high schoolers.
+Download the PDF for a suggested syllabus for Psychology today.

 Want some videos and activities to go with each lesson of Introduction to Psychology for your homeschool co-op, or to use in creating that honors-level Psychology credit?